 Inspired by the lakefront and the Milwaukee Art Museum architecture, Zimmerman takes the viewer through an immersive and serene passageway connecting the parking garage to the main square.

-Muralist Fred Kaems transforms what was once just a wall of utility meters into a submersive underwater submarine ship to explore freshwater fish of Lake Michigan.
+A talented muralist, Kaems transforms what was once just a wall of utility meters into an imerssive underwater submarine ship to explore freshwater fish of Lake Michigan.

 Once overlooked, a parking garage now becomes a whimsical universe, offering a dash of inspirational joy, an Instagrammable moment, and an opportunity for connection.